-ARKANSAS

-Statute(s) and ARK.
+ARKANSAS Statute(s) and ARK.
 STAT.
-ANN. § 20-13-1803 (West 2021); 016.04.6 ARK.

-regulation(s) CODE R. § 2.00 (2021)

-Does state allow SSPs by Definition of "harm reduction organization" means an

-statute/regulation? organization that provides direct assistance and services such as

-syringe exchanges to individuals at risk of experiencing an

-overdose; part of the "Naloxone Access Act."

-Do any municipalities or Unknown.

-counties within state allow

-SSPs by ordinance or

-regulation?

-Program components N/A

-Miscellaneous provisions "Alcohol and drug abuse prevention, contract/grant specifications and the application process"- prohibits the state from using Substance Abuse Prevention and Treatment Block Grant funds to carry out any projects which include the exchange of sterilized needles for hypodermic injection of any illegal drug.

-Recently proposed None.
+ANN. § 20-13-1803 (West 2022); 016.04.6 ARK. regulation(s) Does state allow SSPs by statute/regulation? © CODE R. § 2.00 (2022) § 20-13-1803 - definition of "harm reduction organization" means an organization that provides direct assistance and services such as syringe exchanges to individuals at risk of experiencing an overdose; part of the "Naloxone Access Act."
+Do any municipalities or counties within state allow SSPs by ordinance or regulation?
+Unknown.
+Program components N/A Miscellaneous provisions 016.04.6, § 2.00 - "Alcohol and drug abuse prevention, contract/grant specifications and the application process"-prohibits the state from using Substance Abuse Prevention and Treatment Block Grant funds to carry out any projects which include the exchange of sterilized needles for hypodermic injection of any illegal drug.
+Recently proposed legislation None.

-legislation